RustyYato/generic-field-projection/intrusive_collections_examples/README.md

 An alternative to the extrusive collection is the intrusive collection as embodied in the example above.
 In this case, the storage for the linked list is held within each element (`Thing`); it's what the `next` pointer is.
-This is what I mean when I say that each object owns a portions of the collection; in this case, `Thing` owns a portion of the linked list.
+This is what we mean when we say that each object owns a portion of the collection; in this case, `Thing` owns a portion of the linked list.

 ### Why they are useful